Military Provost Guard Service: Locations in the United Kingdom

+Equipment

+The main firearm used by the MPGS is the SA80 L85A2 assault rifle; Glock 9 mm semi-automatic pistols may also be used.
+All MPGS soldiers must pass a weapon handling test biannually to use firearms.

 Vehicles

-The MPGS utilises Toyota 4x4 pickup vehicles in white or silver with "SERVICE SECURITY PATROL" or "ARMY SECURITY PATROL" on the bonnet, left side, right side and at the rear on top of a yellow fluorescent stripe.
 Some vehicles have an amber strobe beacon on the roof for increased visibility.
-In late 2013 the Ministry of Defence purchased Ford Ranger pickups for use within the MPGS and other MOD departments.
+In late 2013, the Ministry of Defence purchased Ford Ranger pickups for use within the MPGS and other MOD departments.